tjcsl/gitbook/technologies/mail/dovecot.md

 Dovecot also supports quotas.
 If a user is over their soft quota, dovecot will give a warning but still store the message.
 If a user exceeds their hard quota, the mail message will be rejected.

+The Dovecot documentation can be found at https://www.dovecot.org/documentation.

+Source code for Dovecot can be found [on GitHub](https://github.com/dovecot/core).